JMencius/Arrow/longbow_testing/scripts/README.md

 <mark> The data is shared through <https://www.scidb.cn/en/detail?dataSetId=47fc05aee6be46719aeb7cf03cfc70bf> </mark>

-You can follow the instruction in [here](../../ScienceDB/README.md) to download the data we shared.
+You can follow the instruction in [here](../../ScienceDB/README.md) to download the shared data.
 ```bash
 mkdir -p ../data;
 cd ../data;